Streakly

 - Resource uploads per journey — PDFs, docs, images, and links

-- Personal dashboard with progress overview across all journeys
+- Personal dashboard with progress overview across all active journeys

 - Learning-first UX — not a generic habit tracker or todo app

-Hierarchical learning model — 3-level nested structure mirrors how real subjects are organized
+Hierarchical learning model — 3-level nested structure mirrors how real subjects are organised

 Streak engine handles daily state detection, at-risk warnings, and reset logic cleanly